slidevjs/slidev/docs/custom/config-vite.md

 - [vite-plugin-remote-assets](https://github.com/antfu/vite-plugin-remote-assets)
 - [unocss/vite](https://github.com/unocss/unocss/tree/main/packages/vite)

 To configure the built-in plugins listed above, create a `vite.config.ts` with the following content.
-Please note that Slidev has some default configurations options for those plugins, this usage will override some of them, which may potentially cause the app to break.
+Please note that Slidev has some default configurations for those plugins, this usage will override some of them, which may potentially cause the app to break.
 Please treat this as **an advanced feature**, and make sure you know what you are doing before moving on.

 ```ts
 import { defineConfig } from 'vite'